mcfletch/listener/README.rst

           convert them to phonetics (preferably without their needing to work with the phonetic alphabet in the normal case, but allowing them to see what is being used and override/fix it when necessary)
-        * may be able to use e.g. espeak --punct -q -x --pho "Hello world!" to provide a guess as to the phonemes.
-A mapping will be required to do that, see http://en.wikipedia.org/wiki/Arpabet
+        * code is written to allow for use of espeak phonetic output to produce loose ARPABet translations
       * plan to allow for "upload your utterances" functionality, so that a user can upload non-private utterances as voice-training data (with the transcription).